dukeran/dukeran.github.io/source/_posts/2016-02-07-boolean-values.markdown

 ---
 ####Fundamentals of Ones and Zeros

 Thanks to a friend of mine, I've recently been doing a lot of Kata on __Codewars__.
-If you've never done katas on Codewars before, I would _highly, highly, highly_ reccomend it.
+If you've never done katas on Codewars before, I would _highly, highly, highly_ recommend it.
 It's a great site where your competitive nature can get the best of you as you compete with other friends for 'honor'.
 There are eight levels of difficulty and each kata is a creative coding problem that you solve for honor points.
 The beginner's level, level 8, is a good overview of incredibly basic coding concepts.
 Once you enter your solution you are able to see how others solved the same kata.

 --> http://www.codewars.com